Skip to content

 Choose your contractor carefully

-Oklahoma requires roofing contractors to register with the state under the Oklahoma Roofing Contractor Registration Act (SB 2180, 2010) before performing any roofing services.
-All contractors must register before working in Lawton or anywhere else in Oklahoma.
-Verify contractor registration status, confirm current general liability and workers' compensation insurance, and request references before signing contracts.
+Oklahoma requires all roofing contractors to register with the state under the Oklahoma Roofing Contractor Registration Act (SB 2180, 2010) before performing any roofing services for consumers.
+An unregistered contractor is operating illegally in Lawton and throughout Oklahoma.
+Before hiring any contractor, verify their state registration status, confirm current general liability and workers' compensation insurance certificates, and check references from recent local projects.

 10